Today I’m teaching you how to make easy Salted Caramel Sauce! Because we ALL need a little bit of this in our lives ↓

 1 teaspoon flaky sea salt

 Whisk together granulated sugar and water in a medium-sized saucepan with tall sides.
-Cook over medium-low heat until the sugar is completely dissolved, about 3 to 5 minutes.
+Cook over medium-low heat until the sugar is completely dissolved, about 3 to 5 minutes, but maybe a little longer depending on your stove.
 Add in the butter and bring the mixture to slow boil over medium-heat.
-Continue cooking until the mixture turns a deep golden brown/copper color, about 6 to 8 minutes.
+Continue cooking until the mixture turns a deep golden brown/copper color, about 9 to 10 minutes, maybe longer depending on your stove.
 Do not stir during this process!
-Remove from heat and immediately add in the heavy cream.
+Once the caramel reaches this color, remove from heat and immediately add in the heavy cream.
 Be very careful during this step - the caramel will hiss and bubble up aggressively!
 Finally, stir in the vanilla and sea salt.
 Vigorously whisk the mixture smooth and set aside to cool.
 Store caramel in the fridge until needed.

 - You may use salted or unsalted butter.